Skip to main content

 </Application>

-Once your font is declared in your application resources, you can use it in your application.
+Once your font is declared in the application resources, you can use it in your application.

 To reference your custom font, use the FontFamily attribute with the StaticResource markup extension.
-You need to pass the key of the declared font as the parameter.
-In this case, NunitoFont is the key for our custom font.
+Pass the key of the declared font as the parameter, which in this case is NunitoFont.

 <TextBlock Text="{Binding Greeting}"